Skip to Content

 • Intersection improvements at Arnold Crescent and Major Mackenzie Drive west (introducing new southbound left turn lane)

-Construction is scheduled to begin in November 2025.
+Construction commenced in November 2025.
 The underground work will be completed in multiple phases.
 For further details, please refer to the Phasing Plan.

 • Phase 1 (November - December 2025) – Arnold Crescent from Elizabeth Street and Yonge Street (Watermain Replacement and Sanitary Sewer Replacement)